 MOD AFCP/19/27

-22 2.7 Relation: Exchange of traffic between two terminal countries, always referring to a specific service if there is between their administrations*:
+22 2.7 Relation: Exchange of traffic between two Operating Agencies located in two different countries by appropriate means.

 Reasons: Edit of the original provision to encompass all the facilities and installations, including the transmission channels, used in a traffic route.
 Suppress 2.7 a) and 2.7 b) as being too much detailed.